Modern Languages and Literatures

 CHIN 270: Chinese Values, Medicine and Health

 (Traditional Chinese Values, Medicine and Health in English.)
 Taught in English.
 As the U.S. grows more diverse, issues of culture and cultural competence have become more important to health care students.
 Traditional Chinese philosophies and religions strongly influence the Chinese way of living and thinking about health and health care.
 This course is an introduction to the basic beliefs, values, philosophies, and religions of the Chinese people.
 It explores how Confucius, Daoism, and Buddhism influence Chinese people’s concept of health, especially mental health.
 This course also provides an overview of the basic traditional Chinese medicine theories, herbal treatments, and Chinese food therapy.
 It discusses how the Chinese medical tradition merged with the western medical tradition and the role and value of traditional Chinese medicine in the current Chinese health care system.
 This course is intended for students considering Pre-Health or the Health Professions Program (HPP), or for any students interested in learning about Chinese traditional values.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: ASIA 270